weidongli20/Smart-contracts/README.md

 ### Level Three: The `DeferredEquityPlan` Contract

-In this contract, will be managing an employee's "deferred equity incentive plan" in which 1000 shares will be distributed over 4 years to the employee.
+In this contract, there will be managing an employee's "deferred equity incentive plan" in which 1000 shares will be distributed over 4 years to the employee.
 We won't need to work with Ether in this contract, but we will be storing and setting amounts that represent the number of distributed shares the employee owns and enforcing the vetting periods automatically.

 * **A two-minute primer on deferred equity incentive plans:** In this set-up, employees receive shares for joining and staying with the firm.
 They may receive, for example, an award of 1,000 shares when joining, but with a 4 year vesting period for these shares.
 This means that these shares would stay with the company, with only 250 shares (1,000/4) actually distributed to and owned by the employee each year.
 If the employee leaves within the first 4 years, he or she would forfeit ownership of any remaining (“unvested”) shares.